parrt/msds692/hw/search.md

 ## Deliverables

-You must complete and add these to root of your *userid*-hashtable repository:
+You must complete and add these to root of your `search-`*userid* repository:

 * htable.py
 * index_search.py